-Curriculum - Head Start uses the $6^{th}$ Edition Creative Curriculum which is rich in language development and focuses on child outcomes.
+Curriculum - Head Start uses the 6th Edition Creative Curriculum which is evidence-based and rich in language development and focuses on child outcomes.
 The curriculum is designed with the belief that children learn through play and socialization.
 Because a child's self-esteem is so critical to the learning process, activities which promote a positive "I am special" concept are integrated into daily lessons.